 If you would like to see your gift have an immediate benefit and be put to good use during your lifetime you can give cash, appreciated securities, or real estate to the Hawaii Foodbank.
 This can be either one lump sum or, depending on the asset you wish to contribute, by pledging an amount over a number of years.

 Another option for donating real estate is to make a life estate gift.
 This allows a donor to donate their home or farm to the Hawaii Foodbank Inc., although retaining the right to live in the home during their lifetime.
 The donor receives a generous charitable income tax deduction while making a lifetime gift to the Hawaii Foodbank.

 Members of the John White Legacy Society are acknowledged in our publications (unless you prefer to remain anonymous) which includes our annual report and newsletters.
-If you would like to learn more about the John White Legacy Society please contact Polly Kauahi our Director of Development at email@example.com or 836-3600 ext.
-226.
+If you would like to learn more about the John White Legacy Society please contact Polly Kauahi, fund development specialist at email@example.com or (808) 954-7856.